dumplinghusky/PasswordListManager/readme.md

 > $python main.py

-The password list will be created in the same folder in .txt
+The password list will output in the same folder as .py file in .txt format

 ### Requirements